AmyBaguio/Day-Planner/README.md

 //// after entering event/activity, must have a "save" button to store into local storage WHEN I refresh the page
 THEN the saved events persist
-//// when page is refresh, the saved event/activity persist
+/// when page is refresh, the saved event/activity persist

+THe following files were created to complete this assignment;
+-index.html with Jquery
+-style.css
+-used the [Moment.js](https://momentjs.com/) library to work with date and time.